cisco-asp-web/LTRMSI-3000/lab_2/lab_2-guide.md

 > [!IMPORTANT]
 > **xrd01** and **xrd07** are configured to use dynamic RD allocation, so the L3VPN RD+prefix combination shown in the lab guide may differ from the one you see in your environment.
 For example, **xrd07** might advertise the 40.0.0.0/24 prefix with rd 10.0.0.7:0 or it might be rd 10.0.0.7:1
 >
-1. From **xrd01** run the following set of validation commands (for the sake of time you can paste them in as a group, or spot check some subset of commands):
+1. From **xrd01** run the following set of validation commands (for the sake of time you can paste them in as a group, or spot check some subset of commands).
+Again be aware the rd value may differ then those in the below commands:
    ```
    show segment-routing srv6 sid
    show bgp vpnv4 unicast